xu-zeming/xu-zeming.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a research associate at the University of Göttingen.
+I am a research assistant at the University of Göttingen.
+My main research interests are syntax-pragmatics interface and experimental linguistics.

 Xu 徐 /ɕy˧˥/ is my family name and Zeming 泽茗 /tsɤ˧˥ miŋ˧˥/ is my given name.

-Research interests
----
-* Syntax-pragmatics interface
-* Experimental linguistics

-Positions
----
-* July 2025 - : Assistant professor at the School of International Studies, **Zhejiang University**

 Education
 ---
-* October 2022 - June 2025: PhD in German Linguistics, **University of Göttingen**
+* October 2022 - June 2025: PhD in German Linguistics, **University of Göttingen** (defence in April 2025)
 * Septermber 2019 - June 2022: MA in German Linguistics, **Beijing Foreign Studies University**
 * Septermber 2015 - June 2019: BA in German, **Beijing Foreign Studies University**
   + October 2017 - July 2018: Exchange student, **University of Göttingen**